[ Client Work ]

 Services

-Futures Without Violence is launching a new approach to how child welfare and domestic violence systems interact with children and families in crisis.
+Futures Without Violence was launching a new approach to how child welfare and domestic violence systems interact with children and families in crisis.

-As a new program, Bridges to Better was starting from scratch from a visual and messaging perspective.
+This new program was starting from scratch from a naming, visual and messaging perspective.
 We were delighted to accept the challenge of how to inspire service providers, policymakers and researchers to think about and show them how to adopt new survivor-centered, culturally-sensitive approaches to their work and practices.

 Our Solution